Saad-Sow/Saad-Sow/README.md

 ## 👋 About Me

 - **Name:** Saad Sow
-- **Interests:** Passionate about STEM, technology, and problem-solving
+- **Interests:** Passionate about STEM, technology, sales and problem-solving
 - **Education & Certifications:**
   - Completed the **STEM Inventory Lab Program** at *The Cooper Union’s Albert Nerken School of Engineering*
   - Earned certifications in: